felipelealdefaria/felipelealdefaria/README.md

 **Software Engineering** graduated at UTFPR.

-**Frontend Developer** at @Codengage.
+**Senior Software Engineer** at Luxury Escapes.

-My name is Luís **Felipe Leal** de Faria, I'm a 23-year-old Brazilian.
+My name is Luís **Felipe Leal** de Faria, I'm a 24-year-old Brazilian.
 I have been a software developer since 2016.
 Currently, my stack is more focused on JavaScript & TypeScript applications; however, I am always ready for new challenges.

 ### **Want to get to know me better?**